Hezbollah armed strength: 1990s

-Fighting briefly lulled after the 1996 conflict as Hezbollah recovered from the fighting, but the movement's logistics were "resilient," and the group dramatically escalated the level of violence thereafter.
-While Hezbollah performed 100 attacks from 1985–1989 and 1,030 attacks in the six-year period from 1990 to 1995, it launched 4,928 attacks from 1996–2000, including at least 50 attacks per month for three years and over 1500 attacks in 1999 alone.
+Fighting briefly lulled after the 1996 conflict as Hezbollah recovered from the fighting, but Hezbollah's logistics were "resilient," and Hezbollah dramatically escalated the level of violence thereafter.
+Hezbollah performed 100 attacks from 1985 to 1989 and 1,030 attacks in the six-year period from 1990 to 1995.
+It launched 4,928 attacks from 1996 to 2000, including at least 50 attacks per month for three years and over 1,500 attacks in 1999 alone.

 After abandoning the tactic of frontal assaults on SLA and IDF outposts around 1987, Hezbollah resumed the practice a decade later with radically changed tactics.
 On 18 September 1997, Hezbollah attacked 25 outposts simultaneously and used ATGM teams to target reinforcements.
 By the end of the occupation, Hezbollah was using heavy weapons and engaging in hours-long firefights with the enemy.
 In October 1998, Hezbollah first deployed an explosively formed penetrator, a sophisticated and powerful IED that can penetrate almost any armor.

-Hezbollah considers 1998, 1999, and 2000 to be their most successful years of insurgency, and in 1997 and 1998 combined Israeli and SLA casualties exceeded those of Hezbollah.
-A research paper by analyst Iver Gabrielson argues that by the late 1990s, Hezbollah had become "tactically proficient" organization.
+Hezbollah considers 1998, 1999, and 2000 to be their most successful years of insurgency.
+In 1997 and 1998 combined Israeli and SLA casualties exceeded those of Hezbollah.
+A research paper by analyst Iver Gabrielson argues that by the late 1990s, Hezbollah had become a "tactically proficient" organization.
 By identifying and targeting Israel's weak point, casualties, Hezbollah was able to win a war of attrition.
 Amid escalating violence, poor morale, and intense political pressure at home, the war in Lebanon became too much for Israel.
-On 6:48 am of May 24, 2000, the IDF departed southern Lebanon for the first time in 18 years, and the SLA militia immediately collapsed.
+On May 24, 2000, the IDF departed southern Lebanon for the first time in 18 years, and the SLA militia immediately collapsed.
 Although Hassan Nasrallah had once promised to "slaughter" SLA members in their beds, there were no revenge killings.

 2000s

-From 2000 to 2006, Hezbollah made a strategic choice to build a massive amount of military infrastructure in southern Lebanon south of the Litani river.
-In addition, Hezbollah enormously increased the quantity and the quality of their weaponry, acquiring advanced anti-tank missiles like the AT-14 Kornet.
-Starting just before the Israeli withdrawal, Hezbollah built significant military infrastructure in southern Lebanon.
+From 2000 to 2006, Hezbollah made a strategic choice to build a massive amount of military infrastructure in southern Lebanon, south of the Litani river.
+Hezbollah enormously increased the quantity and quality of their weaponry, acquiring anti-tank missiles like the AT-14 Kornet.
+Starting just before the Israeli withdrawal, Hezbollah built a significant military infrastructure in southern Lebanon.
 The IDF and independent observers knew that Hezbollah had built some infrastructure, but the scale was unanticipated.

 The interwar period was marked by limited, sporadic fighting and few casualties on either side: between 2001 and 2004, Hezbollah launched just 16 attacks.
 Hezbollah continued to study Israel and adopt to lessons learned, and the group spent a large amount of effort gathering information about Israel.
 Changing its strategy of high mobility, Hezbollah instead became relatively fixed with pre-built bunkers, stockpiles, and fighting positions.
-During this time, Hezbollah also acquired its first UAVs from Iran and sent militants to Iraq to train "Special Groups" to wage guerrilla warfare against the Americans.
+During this time, Hezbollah acquired its first UAVs from Iran and sent militants to Iraq to train "Special Groups" to wage guerrilla warfare against the Americans.